CM FRSC FBA FAcSS MCIP

 His research has attracted $8.4 million in external funding and he has published nine books including Manufacturing Culture: The Institutional Geography of Industrial Practice, and Growing Urban Economies: Innovation, Creativity, and Governance in Canadian City-Regions, the latter co-edited with Professor David Wolfe.
 He is also co-editor of the widely used Oxford Handbook of Economic Geography, winner of Choice Magazine’s “Outstanding Academic Book” award, and the New Oxford Handbook of Economic Geography (with Gordon Clark, Maryann Feldman and Dariusz Wójcik).

-His nearly 100 journal articles and book chapters have had significant impact in his field and have led him to be one of Canada’s most highly cited geographers.
+His more than 100 journal articles and book chapters have had significant impact in his field and have led him to be one of Canada’s most highly cited geographers.
 He has held visiting appointments at Oxford University, University College London, UCLA, and the University of Oslo.